-Feeling depleted of energy?
-You should recognise the signs of a burnout before it’s too late.
-Burnout is long-term exhaustion meets diminished interest, energy and passion.
+Are you feeling depleted of energy?
+It would be best to recognize the signs of burnout before it’s too late.
+Burnout is long-term exhaustion that meets diminished interest, energy, and passion.

 What can you do about it?

-If constant work stress has you feeling exhausted, worn out or just plain sick to your stomach, you may be suffering from burnout.
-You would think it would be easy to recognise the signs, but often burnouts happen over time with very few indicators that your work and life have taken a turn for the worse.
+You may suffer from burnout if constant work stress makes you feel exhausted, worn out, or sick.
+You would think it would be easy to recognize the signs, but burnouts often happen over time with very few indicators that your work and life have turned for the worse.
 Do any of these traits sound familiar?
 If so, you may need to slow down.

-Burnout is a state of emotional, mental and physical exhaustion caused by unbalance; too much work or responsibility and too little time to do the things that need to be done, causing a prolonged period of excessive stress.
-More simply put, if you feel exhausted, start to hate your job, and begin to feel less capable at work, you are showing signs of burnout.
+Burnout is a state of emotional, mental, and physical exhaustion caused by unbalance, too much work or responsibility, and too little time to do the things that need to be done, causing a prolonged period of excessive stress.
+You show signs of burnout if you feel exhausted, hate your job, and feel less capable at work.
 The symptoms of burnout are not always dramatic.
 They’re often overlooked or attributed to something else.